ReconElement/authentication-prevs/README.md

 # authentication-prevs
-This repository deals with authenticating in a nodejs fullstack application
+This repository deals with authentication in a nodejs fullstack application